pianist22/Testimonial-Slider/README.md

 ## About the Author

-This project was created by [Your Name].
+This project was created by [Priyanshu Saha].
 Connect with me on [GitHub](https://github.com/pianist22) to see more of my work and projects.

 ## Future Plans